How to Get a Heritage Consultant Business License in Dubai

 Licensing and Compliance Requirements

-Because the Heritage Consultant licence falls under the Professional category, applicants are expected to demonstrate relevant qualifications or industry experience as part of the application process.
+Because the Heritage Consultant license falls under the Professional category, applicants are expected to demonstrate relevant qualifications or industry experience as part of the application process.
 This may include academic credentials in heritage studies, architecture, or history, or a portfolio of prior project work.

-Practitioners seeking to serve mainland UAE clients directly should seek advice on whether a local service agent arrangement or a separate licence issued by the Department of Economy and Tourism is necessary, depending on the scope of each contract.
+Practitioners seeking to serve mainland UAE clients directly should seek advice on whether a local service agent arrangement or a separate license issued by the Department of Economy and Tourism is necessary, depending on the scope of each contract.

 All UAE-licensed entities are subject to anti-money laundering regulations and economic substance requirements.
 Heritage consultancies should ensure their record-keeping, reporting, and corporate governance practices comply with these obligations from the outset.